Scientific study confirms Lapa Rios’ substantial contribution to local livelihoods and environmental conservation.

 (3) Has LR had an identifiable impact on local environmental awareness, and specifically, has it contributed to the spread of a conservation ethic among local residents?

 Early in our research, we opted for an interdisciplinary ‘nested-scale’ methodology, combining land cover analyses through remote sensing with on-the-ground assessment via participant observation, interviews, and questionnaires.
-We decided on four levels of data collection and analysis as shown in Figure 1: landscape, community, household, and lodge.
+We decided on four levels of data collection and analysis: landscape, community, household, and lodge.
 The following sections outline the methods we employed for each specific scale.

 Socioeconomic data were gathered during the fieldwork period, June–August 2005.
 Interviews were carried out with the owners, operators, managers, and team leaders of LR as well as with locals involved in its community projects.
 Information on LR’s expenditures for goods and services from October 2001 to August 2005 was provided by their accounting office.
 A random sample of 30 employees, representing 61.2% of the total employees (N ¼ 49), were selected for an in-depth survey conducted at each employee’s home.
 Twenty of these 30 employees were asked to identify their closest neighbours not employed by a tourism-related company.
 The same in-depth survey was conducted with these neighbours, providing a control for issues of spatial auto-correlation.
 Statistical analyses were performed on all 50 in-depth surveys.
 T-tests were used to compare each variable for LR employees and their neighbours.